Augists/jdd/FAQ.rst

 **How fast is JDD Compared to other packages?**

 It is written in Java.
-For many people it is fast enough.
+Often it is fast enough.

 **Why is JDD so slow on some benchmark problems??**